 Ice can be used to make some good forms, too, though you have to work a little harder to get it ready for your wax.
 On the other hand, all you have to do to start an ice mold is set a container of water outside to freeze, so it’s really a pretty easy process.

 Cold weather candles don’t have to be made on a frozen, blowy hillside.
 You can work either directly in the outside snow or gather a bucketful and bring it inside where it’s warm.
 Inside is more comfortable, of course, but you do have to work a little faster so your mold won’t melt in mid project.

 Just about everybody knows the basic materials needed for candle making: treated wax or remelted candles, good quality wicking rather than string or twine, wax base dyes, and oil base scents.
 You should already be familiar with these necessities of candle craft before you start splashing wax around in the snowdrifts.
-(If you need information on simple candle making, see "More on Candle making" in MOTHER NO. 13.)

 The wax for snow- and ice-molded candles does not have to reach a particularly high temperature so long as it’s completely molten and hot enough for the dye to mix well.
 To make your snow mold, simply dig out the shape you want and pack and smooth the inside wall.
 (If there are holes in the surface, wax will run through and you’ll lose some or end up with irregularities that you’ll have to remove later.)